 The best location for a feature wall is generally in your line of sight when you first enter a room.
 Avoid choosing walls with doors or windows to avoid detracting from the finish.

 4. Paint, wallpaper, stone, brick or timber feature wall?

-Painted feature walls are a cost-effective solution and easy to update in the future if you tire of the colour.
-However, they are seen less frequently now with other materials more favourable.
+A feature walls design that focuses on paint is a cost-effective solution and it’s easy to update in the future if you tire of the colour.
+However, painted feature walls are seen less frequently now with other materials more favourable.

 Tongue and groove panelling, timber cladding, exposed bricks, wallpaper and stone have become popular choices for accent walls.
 With a range of patterns, textures, colours and finishes these materials allow you to inject your own personality into a space.